bcattle/twitarian/README.md

 ![Screenshot: Please enter start date](https://raw.github.com/bcattle/twitarian/master/doc/how-to-1.png)

 Next, you need to tell the app how far back to analyze.
 If you have a lot of tweets, it can be slow to process them all.
-THe app guesses that you might want to do a quarterly tally, and offers a suggested date.
+The app guesses that you might want to do a quarterly tally, and offers a suggested date.
 You can override it with a date of your choice, or just hit <kbd>Enter</kbd> for the default.

 ![Screenshot: Waiting for PIN](https://raw.github.com/bcattle/twitarian/master/doc/how-to-2.png)